sandboxorg/geteventstore.com/_posts/2015-05-26-event-store-3.0.4-release.md

 layout: blog-post
 ---

-Event Store v3.0.4 contains a fix for a bug in initial replication of merged transaction file chunks, and numerous fixes in the user interface.
+Event Store 3.0.4 contains a fix for a bug in initial replication of merged transaction file chunks, and numerous fixes in the user interface.
 It is now available both to users of the open-source product, and to commercial customers.
-Commercial customers will find the release builds of Event Store HA 3.0.4 in their download areas.
+Commercial customers will find the release builds of Event Store 3.0.4 in their download areas.

 The release notes for Event Store 3.0.3 are below.